AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex2.md

 ## Exercise 16.2.2 – Create your first SQL BigQuery

 Next, you'll create your first query in BigQuery.
-The goal of this query is to take the Google Analytics sample data and transform it so that it can be ingested in Adobe Experience Platfrom.
+The goal of this query is to take the Google Analytics sample data and transform it so that it can be ingested in Adobe Experience Platform.

 ![demo](./images/ex3/9.png)

 Please copy the following SQL query and paste it into that Query Editor.
 Feel free to read the query and understand the GA BigQuery syntax.

 ```sql
 SELECT